Krypton (comics): DC Extended Universe

 The DC Extended Universes Krypton is introduced in the 2013 film Man of Steel and adds strong dystopian elements to Krypton and its fate.
+A prequel novel adds additional details.
 The planet is portrayed as having an Earth-like terrain composed of mountains, canyons and oceans.
 The planet is 8.7 billion years old and approximately 27.1 light years from Earth.
 Its parent star Rao is depicted as a 13 billion year old red dwarf sun.
+The planet's close proximity to the sun also keeps Krypton in constant daylight.
 Its gravity is much higher than that of Earth, and its atmospheric composition is unsuitable for humans.
+Krypton is also home to unique species of creatures, such as the bovine-like "Rondors", the dragon-like "H'Raka", and the pterodactyl-like "War-Kites".
 It is also shown to have a natural satellite.
-Kryptonian society is divided into houses, such as the House of El.
+Kryptonian society is oligarchal and divided into houses, such as the House of El.
 Citizens wear the crests of their house over their chests, which hold meanings, such as the crest of House of El meaning "hope".
+The planet is unified under one government, ruled by an aristocratic "Science Council".

-Kryptonian civilization is at least 100,000 years old and many millennia more advanced than human civilization on Earth, and had begun exploring the Milky Way Galaxy.
-Kryptonians later abandon these projects in favor of isolationism and artificial population control, engineering newborns for pre-determined roles in society.
-The planet's resources were strained, and the stability of the planet was threatened by careless mining of the planet's core.
-As Jor-El attempts to warn the Science Council of their folly, General Zod stages a coup.
-In hopes of preserving the Kryptonian race, Jor-El steals the genetic Codex of the planet (a list holding the DNA pattern of everyone yet to be born on Krypton) and infuses it into the cells of Kal-El, the first natural-born child on Krypton in centuries, and sends his son to Earth.
+Kryptonian civilization is at least 100,000 years old and many millennia more advanced than human civilization on Earth, and had begun exploring the Milky Way Galaxy, with at least one ship reaching as far as Earth.
+After their colonies collapse, Kryptonians abandon these projects in favor of isolationism and artificial population control, engineering newborns for pre-determined roles in society.
+By the early 1980s, the planet's resources were strained, and the stability of the planet was threatened by careless mining of the planet's core.
+In addition, centuries of artificial, class-based reproduction had caused most Kryptonians to become docile and arrogant.
+As Jor-El attempts to warn the Science Council of their folly, General Zod stages a coup, which in turn sets off a massive civil war across the planet.
+In hopes of preserving the Kryptonian race, Jor-El steals the genetic Codex of the planet (a list holding the DNA pattern of everyone yet to be born on Krypton) and infuses it into the cells of Kal-El, the first natural-born child on Krypton in centuries and sends his son to Earth.
 Zod kills Jor-El and is arrested by the authorities.
 He and his followers are banished to the Phantom Zone shortly before Krypton is destroyed.
+The planets destruction frees Zod and his men from the Phantom Zone, and after learning of Earth's existence, they plan to terraform it into a new Krypton.
+This is thwarted by an adult Kal-El (who's now Clark Kent/Superman), who kills Zod and destroys his terraforming machines.